 Issues Mobilization Grants

 Before submitting an application for an Issues Mobilization Grant, associations are encouraged to discuss issue campaigns with NAR’s Campaign Services staff.
-Staff can assist you in developing a campaign strategy and suggest tools to use including polling, direct mail, phone calls, grassroots mobilization, advertising (online, print, radio & TV), websites/social media, voter files, etc. Many of these services are provided by NAR via our consultants at a discounted price.
+Staff can assist you in developing a campaign strategy and suggest tools to use, including: polling, direct mail, phone calls, grassroots mobilization, advertising (online, print, radio & TV), and websites/social media.
+All of these services are provided by NAR through our contract consultants at a discounted cost.

 Review the campaigns funded by an Issues Mobilization Grant to get an idea of the type of campaigns funded in the past.

 * NAR’s Independent Expenditure Program provides each state with funds that they can use to support candidates for political office who support REALTORS® and the real estate industry.